 Reasons we can collect and use your personal information

-We rely on Article 6(1)(e) of GDPR processing as ‘necessary for the performance of a public task in the public interest’ as the lawful basis on which we collect and use your personal information.
+To carry out the customer satisfaction survey, we rely on UK GDPR Article 6(1)(e) “processing is necessary for the performance of a task carried out in the public interest” and UK GDPR Article 9(2)(j) is necessary for “research and statistical purposes in the public interest” as the lawful basis on which we collect and use your special categories of personal data.

 - know what we are doing with your information and why we are doing it